YangLiu9208/SAKDN/README.md

 ## Codes
 The code is available now!
 For example, in the UTD dataset:
-Step1: Extract the GAF images.
+Step1: Extract the GAF images using [matlab codes](https://github.com/YangLiu9208/SAKDN/tree/master/GAF).
 Step2: Run 1_UTD_SemanticFusion.py to train the teacher model.
 Step3: Run 2_run_UTD_All_SemanticAblationFusion_distill.py to conduct knowledge distillation.